• Skip to primary navigation

 Instructions

-• Chop the meat into small cubes.
+• Sear lamb: Chop the meat into small cubes.
 Pat dry with kitchen paper.
 Heat the oil in a Dutch oven or cast iron pot and fry the meat in two or three batches until nicely browned.
 Transfer each batch to a bowl or plate.

 • Check every 15-20 minutes and stir well.
 Add a bit more water if the stew threatens to catch.
 However, if you have a tight lid for your pot, that should not be necessary; it wasn't in my case.